 To apply or not to apply….that is the question

-As the end of each calendar year approaches, we tend to get the panicky calls, emails and texts (how did you even get my number..?) from applicants who are not sure if now is the right time to apply.
-For college applicants, the decision is much easier – if you’ve spent the right amount of time in high school / community college, now is the time to leave.
-For graduate school applicants the question might be more difficult and hence is more of my intended audience here.
-My goal with this series of blogs is to help you think through your admissions decision making process and (hopefully) come to a conclusion that makes sense for you with a clear application timing strategy.
+As the end of each calendar year approaches, we tend to get the panicky calls, emails, and texts (how did you even get my number..?) from applicants who are not sure if now is the right time to apply.
+For college applicants, the decision is much easier – if you’ve spent the right amount of time in high school/community college, now is the time to leave.
+For graduate school applicants, the question might be more difficult and hence is more of my intended audience here.
+My goal is to help you think through your admissions decision-making process and (hopefully) come to a conclusion that makes sense for you with a clear application timing strategy.

 Tip #1: Why vs. Why not